North American railroad signals: Distant (approach) signals

 A pair of distant signals on the NJT RiverLINE light rail.
-Note the 'D' boards placed in accordance with the NORAC "Distant Signal Rule".
+The 'D' boards are placed in accordance with the NORAC "Distant Signal Rule".

 Distant signals are often referred to as approach signals as the signal block before the interlocking is known as the approach block.

 In the aftermath of the 1996 Maryland train collision, the Federal Railroad Administration amended its regulations for push-pull train operation to prevent locomotive engineers from forgetting that they were approaching a stop signal after making a station stop.
 The resulting "Delay in Block Rule" requires that all distant signals, located in territory where push-pull trains operate in the absence of cab signals, be marked with a "D" placard.
 The placard is intended to remind engineers that they are bound by a 40 mph speed restriction, and must approach the interlocking signal prepared to stop, whenever a station stop is made or train speed drops below 10 mph in the approach block.
 The restrictions hold until the interlocking signal is clearly visible and is displaying a "proceed" indication.